krzmaz/spot_welder/README.md

 I've used the Nokia 5110 LCD because it is bigger than the OLED.

+## Features:
+- double and single pulse welding modes
+- saving and loading pulse times using EEPROM
+- 3.5mm jack connector for the trigger switch, allowing multiple trigger options

+## To do:
+- multiple pulse mode using on/off times and pulse quantity
+- zero-crossing detector for better timing in the microcontroller

 The 3D model is avalible here:

 https://a360.co/2HWsKEx